JavierGarAgu/devops-project-v2/documentation/aws.md

 ## final v2

+Now the terraform infraestructure created is more complex, so lets analyze the terraform file for understand what we are creating

 We are automatizating the installation of the binaries via rpm, but first we need to know how to create the installators